 - Connecting the Dots: Use AI to brainstorm.
 Feed it your resume and a scholarship’s mission statement.
 Ask it: "How does my experience as a project manager align with this community service award?"

-- Structuring for Impact: AI is great at organizing a "why now?" narrative.
-It can help you frame your return to school as a logical next step in a successful career, rather than a random decision.
+- Organizing Your Story: AI can help frame your return to school as a logical next step in your career rather than a random decision.

-- Keeping it Real: Once you have a draft, go back in and add the "dirt."
-The personal anecdotes, the late nights, the specific moment you decided to go back—that’s what donors respond to.
+- Keeping it Real: Once you have a draft, include personal anecdotes, late nights, and the specific moment you decided to go back.
+Donors respond to these details.

 - The SuperKnowva Advantage: Use SuperKnowva to keep your research organized.
-It can track deadlines and even generate practice prompts based on what worked for winners in the past.
+It tracks deadlines and generates practice prompts based on successful past applications.

 If you’re staring at a blank page and feeling the itch to procrastinate, try the 5-minute rule for students to get that first paragraph down.